 That's the same reason we use vintage beadboard so frequently—

-well that, and the fact that we love creating things from
+well, that and the fact that we love making things from

 And old window frames, coupled with vintage beadboard, make such wonderful